iOS app · Denver, Colorado

 Detection is fully on-device, so the camera and recognition steps work without service.
 Submitting the report to 311 requires a network connection — if you're offline, the draft is held locally and you can file it once you have signal.

-Your photo and the report details go directly to Denver 311 through PocketGov, under your own PocketGov account.
+Straight to the source: car reports go to Denver 311 through PocketGov under your own account; Veo reports go to Veo's support system.
 Nothing is routed through a server I run.
-There is no analytics SDK, no third-party tracking, and no account on my end.
+There is no analytics SDK, no third-party tracking, and no account on my end — the photo analysis happens on your phone, and only the finished report leaves it.

-Denver 311 requires a PocketGov account to accept a report.
-The app signs you in to PocketGov directly so reports are attributed to you and you can follow up on them.
-Your credentials are stored in the iOS Keychain on your device.
+Only for car reports: Denver 311 requires a PocketGov account to accept one, so the app signs you in to PocketGov directly and stores your credentials in the iOS Keychain on your device.
+Veo reports are anonymous and need no sign-in at all.

 Sam Schooler, a Denver resident who rides a bike.
 The source is on GitHub under an MIT license — you can read it, fork it, or contribute.
-It is not affiliated with the City and County of Denver in any way.
+It is not affiliated with the City and County of Denver, or with Veo, in any way.